-The members of our compensation committee are Franklin R. Witney, Andrea L. Jackson and William F. Snider.
-Mr. Witney is the chair of our compensation committee.
-Our compensation committee oversees our compensation policies, plans and benefits programs.
-The compensation committee also:
+Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our compensation committee will be Franklin R. Witney, Andrea L. Jackson and William F. Snider.
+Mr. Witney will be the chair of our compensation committee.
+Our compensation committee will oversee our compensation policies, plans and benefits programs.
+The compensation committee will also:

-- oversees our overall compensation philosophy and compensation policies, plans and benefit programs; - reviews and recommends for approval to the board of directors compensation for our executive officers and directors; - prepares the compensation committee report that the SEC will require to be included in our annual proxy statement; and - administers our equity compensation plans.
+- oversee our overall compensation philosophy and compensation policies, plans and benefit programs; - review and recommend for approval to the board of directors compensation for our executive officers and directors; - prepare the compensation committee report that the SEC will require to be included in our annual proxy statement; and - administer our equity compensation plans.

-Our compensation committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.
+Our compensation committee will operate under a written charter, to be effective upon the effectiveness of the registration statement of which this prospectus forms a part, which will satisfy the applicable rules of the SEC and the listing standards of Nasdaq.